 My first thought was that these peers were rich-kid, spoiled brats who were totally out of touch with the reality of the people.
 They weren’t supporting Rehoboam to be the servant leader that David’s support team did.
 Negative peer pressure.
 Only bad things happen with negative peer pressure.

 My second thought was, “Rehoboam’s mother was an Ammonite (2 Chronicles 12:13).”
 Ammonites didn’t worship God.
 It matters who “your mama” is!

 Rehoboam answered harshly to the northern tribes.
 They left for home, making Jeroboam their king, and began spiraling down toward pagan idolatry.
 This fulfilled the word of the Lord to Jeroboam (2 Chronicles 10:17).

 God knew Rehoboam’s character.
 This was no surprise to God.
 God knew the nation was already divided in heart.
 His plan provided a leader for the northern tribes before this happened—Jeroboam.
 Yet, they remained a rebellious people.
 Chapter 10 ends with, “So Israel has been in rebellion against the house of David to this day.”
 Though David had tried to be the priestly king for all the tribes, leading them to worship God with their hearts, many people just refused to change their hearts.
 But, God used that political situation for His good.

-Regain focus through diving the rebellious from the faithful
+Regain focus through dividing the rebellious from the faithful.

 In 2 Chronicles 11, we read that Rehoboam wanted to fight Jeroboam and get his people back.
 God said, “No!”
 “Do not go up to fight against your brothers.
 Go home, every one of you, for this is my doing.”